Hysteretic wavelength selection in isometric, unsupported radial wrinkling: Results

-This $\lambda^*$ is thus the largest wavelength scale that can be obtained in the wrinkled sheet by purely wrinklon-mediated coarsening.
-Eq.~\ref{eq:lambda*} is the central prediction of this paper.
-It shows that the physics of transient wrinklons can select a wavelength in the inner Lamé system.
-This wavelength is an emergent phenomenon depending on all three geometric factors $t$, $w$ and $\Delta$, but independent of material constants $E$ and $\nu$.
-Eq.~\ref{eq:lambda*} predicts wider and thicker sheets to display coarser wrinkling, and vice versa for narrower, thinner sheets. \paragraph{} The length-based argument for wavelength selection above can be reinforced by an energetic picture.
+Since the inner Lamé wrinkling is isometric or strain-free \cite{Pal2022}, we can use the constraint of inextensibility (i.e., length conservation) to relate the average slope $\zeta/\lambda$ of the wrinkled circles to the applied contraction $\Delta$.
+Taking this latter to be constant over the length of the wrinklon, for small slopes, we have: $(\zeta/\lambda)^2 \sim \Delta$.
+This is popularly known in literature as the `slaving condition' \cite{Paulsen2019}, since it shows that the amplitude $\zeta$ and wavelength $\lambda$ are co-dependent variables for inextensible wrinkling.
+Thus, removing $\zeta$ in favour of $\lambda$ and $\Delta$, the elastic energy of a wrinklon of area $\sim L \lambda$ is given by:

+To see how such wrinklons can select the wavelength, consider the following picture of kinetic arrest.
 Assume uniform wrinkling of wavelength $\lambda$ over the entire width $w$ of the sheet.
 Then this wavelength can coarsen further if and only if a wrinklon can form.
 This will happen if and only if there is a decrease in the net elastic energy during this process.
 Since there is an energy gain from creating the wrinklon, as well as a bending energy decrease due to wrinkle coarsening from $\lambda \to 2\lambda$, the net change in energy $\delta U$ is: